All of these Fat Tuesday commercials got me salivating for some Paczkis and I can’t wait!

 - Gather and measure out your ingredients.

-- Heat up 2 cups of milk in the microwave just until warm.
-30-40 seconds.
+- Heat up your milk in the microwave just until warm.
+30 seconds.

-- In a medium bowl or stand mixer add the 2 cups of warm milk along with yeast and sugar.
+- In a medium bowl or stand mixer add the warm milk along with your yeast and sugar.
 Mix until incorporated.

-- The dough will be very sticky at this stage.
+- The dough will be sticky at this stage.

-- Using your cookie cutter or glass, cut out as many donuts as you can.
-If you have any leftover dough, you can kneed it again and make more donuts or you can discard.
-Totally up to you.
+- Using your cookie cutter or a cup, cut out as many donuts as you can.

-- Warm up your Air Fryer to 360 degrees for a few minutes and then set it to 12 minutes.
+- Warm up your Air Fryer to 370 degrees for 3 minutes.

 - Line the bottom of the Air Fryer with parchment paper and place 4 donuts at a time.
 Do not line the air fryer with parchment paper and put it inside without the donuts.
 The paper will burn.
 It needs the donuts on top to hold it down and prevent a fire.

 - Remove from Air Fyer and place on a paper towel lined platter and sprinkle with powdered sugar.
-Now don’t panic because they come out fairly hard, more like a muffin, but after they rest and cool off they are light, airy, soft and delicious.
+DO NOT PANIC: they come out fairly hard, more like a muffin, but after they rest and cool off they are light, airy, soft and delicious.

 - Let it cool off before you fill them with your favorites.
 I love jelly but Nutella is always a favorite around here.